Skip to main content

 Immutable Record

-An audit entry that has been sealed into the hash chain.
-No user — including platform administrators — can modify a sealed entry without breaking the chain and triggering an alert.
+An audit entry sealed into the platform's hash-chain design.
+Once production signing and chain verification are fully confirmed, no user — including platform administrators — should be able to modify a sealed entry without detection.

 Practitioner Attestation You Can Stand Behind